 Keep your space as minimal as possible and avoid clutter.
 Dust builds up continuously and the more items you have around your home, the more dust they are likely to attract.

 Wood-burning fires can exacerbate respiratory allergies, so it’s best to avoid these and opt for natural gas instead.
+Just make sure you keep an eye on carbon monoxide levels as you don’t want to be breathing that in either.

 Additional Advice For Bedrooms